Global gas prices rally on hot summer, storage demand

 When Asian spot LNG prices climb to multi-year highs, it is more attractive for exporters to sell their cargoes there, resulting in a dearth of cargoes for Europe.
 [LNG/TKUK]

-Record-low storage levels, summer maintenance outages and high carbon prices have also stoked buying.
+Record-low storage levels, summer maintenance outages and record high carbon prices have also stoked buying.
 [NG/GB]

 “It is a global natural gas price rally, not a European one, and EU natural gas prices need to move higher and faster than Japanese LNG to attract more LNG imports,” he added.

-Russian gas supply to Europe was cut 15%-20% compared with 2019 levels exacerbating an already low-inventory level situation in Europe, Liberum analysts said.
+Russian gas supply to Europe was cut 15%-20% from 2019 levels, exacerbating an already low-inventory level situation in Europe, Liberum analysts said.

-This week, Russia’s Gazprom did not book any interruptible transit capacity through Ukraine for July despite planned maintenance on alternative routes.
+This week, Russia’s Gazprom did not book any interruptible transit capacity through Ukraine for July despite planned maintenance on alternative routes and its storage stocks in Europe are only 20% full, which could put its claim of being Europe’s biggest gas supplier at risk, said James Huckstepp

 In the United States, natural gas futures hit 30-month highs this week on forecasts for higher-than-expected U.S. air-conditioning and export demand over the next two weeks.

-Reporting by Jessica Jaganathan in Singapore, Emily Chow in Shanghai and Nina Chestney in London; Editing by Tom Hogue and Uttaresh.V
+Reporting by Jessica Jaganathan in Singapore, Emily Chow in Shanghai and Nina Chestney in London; additional reporting by Susanna Twidale; Editing by Uttaresh.V and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.